 Students are expected to formulate their dissertation question throughout the course of the program and to begin work on the project once they have adequate knowledge of research design and implementation.
 Once students have a firm idea of the hypothesis they wish to test, they should begin seeking faculty members that will agree to be their Chair and Vice Chair.
-If the student wishes to select a Chair who is not a member of the College of Psychology faculty they must get permission from their Advisor to ensure the potential committee member understands and meets the high expectations required for acceptance of a dissertation by the College of Psychology.
+If the student wishes to select a Chair who is not a member of the College of Psychology faculty they must get permission from their Academic Advisor to ensure the potential committee member understands and meets the high expectations required for acceptance of a dissertation by the College of Psychology.
+Final approval must go through the Dean of Research or their representative.